 Bullish candlesticks represent the magnitude of an increase in value/price.
-While a bearish candle does the opposite as it used to show a decrease in price.
+While a bearish candle does the opposite, as it used to show a price decrease.

-On very rare occasions, a candle that’s neither bullish nor bearish appears.
-It is called a Doji and it represents indecisions in the marketplace.
+On rare occasions, a candle that’s neither bullish nor bearish appears.
+It is called a Doji, and it represents indecisions in the marketplace.

 Single Candlestick Patterns

 Doji is a Japanese word that translates to “foreign origin” in English.
-This refers to the fact that this candle opens and closed at the same price which is extremely rare.
+This refers to the fact that this candle opens and closes at the same price, which is extremely rare.

 The hanging man is a candle that appears at the end of a bullish rally.
 It has a small body with a long lower wick at least twice the size of it.
 In the case of the upper wick, it should be as small as possible or non-existent.